Skip to content

 Scope

 This Third Party Code of Conduct applies to all Third Parties engaged by HEADCHECK.
 A copy of this Third Party Code of Conduct shall be provided to all Third Parties engaged by HEADCHECK at the time of the engagement or within a reasonable time thereafter.
+The Code does not cover every issue that may arise but sets out basic principles that must be adhered to in carrying out third party activities on behalf of HEADCHECK.

 Standards and Expectations